csandberg303/kba-threshold-sensitivity-analysis/README.md

 * [Lana Kurakina](https://github.com/S-Kur)
 * [Elsa Culler - mentor](https://github.com/eculler)

+# License
+We are using the standard MIT license.

 # Purpose of the project
 Systematic Conservation Planning is a field of research that uses GIS and Python for spatial analysis, with the purpose of strategically identifying areas that meet a given conservation goal.